python/cpython/Doc/library/resource.rst

 .. data:: RLIM_INFINITY

-   Constant used to represent the the limit for an unlimited resource.
+   Constant used to represent the limit for an unlimited resource.

 .. function:: getrlimit(resource)